Britain cuts Lloyds Banking Group stake to below 17 percent

 "Today’s announcement shows the further progress made in returning Lloyds Banking Group to full private ownership and enabling the taxpayer to get their money back," a Lloyds spokesman said in a statement.

-"This reflects the hard work undertaken over the last four years to transform the group into a simple, low-risk and customer-focused bank that is committed to helping Britain prosper."
+"This reflects the hard work undertaken over the last four years to transform the roup into a simple, low-risk and customer-focused bank that is committed to helping Britain prosper."

 Lloyds was rescued at a cost of 20.5 billion pounds to taxpayers during the 2007-9 financial crisis.